 - We don’t believe children should be given any inducement which may sway a child to want to do one of the SRE/SEE options over another.
 The choice to participate in ethics classes (or any other option) ought to be made by the parent or carer, with the child’s input when mature enough, according to which option best supports the family’s beliefs and the child’s needs and interests; not which class gives out the most sweets or toys.

 - Child protection works best as an integrated approach.
-An individual might well be giving lollies or other rewards to children from the goodness of their heart, but as a community, we also caution children about taking toys or lollies from people outside their family or friend group, or when their parent is not with them to give permission.
+Someone might well be giving lollies or other rewards to children from the goodness of their heart, but as a community we also caution children about taking toys or lollies from people outside their family or friend group or when their parent is not with them to give permission.
 Refraining from handing out treats protects children, our volunteers and parents from possible confusion.

 About ethics classes for children

 Not-for-profit organisation Primary Ethics was established in 2010 to give every child in NSW public primary schools the option of ethics education.
-Primary Ethics is the sole provider authorised by the Department of Education to deliver ethics education in the SRE/SEE timeslot, although is entirely donor funded.
-Parents may request their child be enrolled in ethics class at any time throughout the year.
+Ethics classes are run by parents, grandparents and other trained volunteers from the community.
+The classes are held in the Special Religious Education/ Special Education in Ethics timeslot.
+Primary Ethics is the sole provider authorised by the Department of Education to deliver ethics education and is entirely donor funded.
+Parents may request for their child be enrolled in ethics class at any time throughout the year.
 All lesson materials are reviewed by the Department of Education and are designed to help children think deeply and well about ethical issues.